-Norway House Indian Residential School Timeline
+Norway House Residential School Timeline

-Rev. James Evans, of the Methodist Church, establishes Rossville Mission at Norway House, Manitoba, and soon opens a day school for the Cree children there.
+Reverend James Evans, of the Methodist Church, establishes Rossville Mission at Norway House, Manitoba, and soon opens a day school for the Cree children there.

 The Cree and Salteaux nations living around Lake Winnipeg negotiate Treaty 5 with the federal government, which establishes reserves at Norway House and other locations.

 The Methodist Church asks the government for funds to build a boarding school at Rossville.
-The Department of Indian Affairs funds the school’s construction and approves a $75 per capita to a maximum of 50 students.
+The Department of Indian Affairs funds the school’s construction and approves a $75 per capita to a maximum of 50 children.

 The residence opens in the fall with 56 boarders and a staff of three.